- J.D., University of Montana, 1995, with highest honors, Managing Editor of Montana Law Review

 Areas of Practice

-Mr. Guite focuses his litigation practice on ERISA and insurance, commercial, construction, class action and products liability matters.
-He regularly represents employers/plan sponsors, plan administrators and insurers in ERISA and fiduciary litigation involving health and welfare benefits, retirement benefits and compensation plans defending claims brought by individual participants or beneficiaries and by putative classes.
-In addition, Mr. Guite counsels retailers and consumer products companies on brand protection and represents companies in unfair competition and false advertising litigation.
-He regularly defends consumer class actions and has extensive experience litigating cases involving business torts, bad faith, contracts, construction disputes, trade secrets, products liability and mass torts.
+Mr. Guite focuses his litigation practice on class actions, involving ERISA, insurance, false advertising, commercial, construction and products liability matters.
+He regularly represents employers/plan sponsors, plan administrators and insurers in ERISA and fiduciary litigation involving health and welfare benefits, retirement benefits and compensation plans defending claims brought by individual participants or beneficiaries.
+In addition, Mr. Guite focuses his practice in defending food and beverage clients and retailers in class actions involving allegations of unfair competition and false advertising.
+He has extensive experience litigating cases involving business torts, bad faith, contracts, construction disputes, trade secrets, products liability and mass torts.
 Mr. Guite is admitted to practice in California, Montana and Washington and regularly represents clients in those jurisdictions.

-Mr. Guite is co-editor of the LexisNexis Practice Guide: Washington Contract Litigation (2015), co-author of "DOL Final Fee Disclosure Rules May Have Consequences for Fiduciaries Beyond Fines - Could Result in Increased Litigation and Government Enforcement," appearing in Bloomberg BNA's Pensions & Benefits Daily, and of "ERISA Fiduciary Claims: Planning, Protecting and Preparing for Class Actions," appearing in the Employee Relations Law Journal.
+Mr. Guite is co-editor of the LexisNexis Practice Guide: Washington Contract Litigation (2016) and co-author of "DOL Final Fee Disclosure Rules May Have Consequences for Fiduciaries Beyond Fines - Could Result in Increased Litigation and Government Enforcement."
+He has appeared in Bloomberg BNA's Pensions & Benefits Daily, "ERISA Fiduciary Claims: Planning, Protecting and Preparing for Class Actions," and in the Employee Relations Law Journal.
 Mr. Guite has received an AV® rating by Martindale-Hubbell®, the highest rating an attorney can receive for legal quality and ethics.
-Rob is a member of the Board of Examiners of the Washington State Bar Association.
+He is a member of the Board of Examiners of the Washington State Bar Association.

 - Martindale-Hubbell® AV Rated Lawyer